 Ireland and its extremes, according to the compass points.
 Extreme travels do not have to involve parachute jumps and gator wrestling, sometimes it is enough to search out the most extreme geographical locations a country can offer.
 Indeed it has become more and more popular trying to reach specific geographical points while traveling.
 Climbing the highest peaks is a well-known example.
 If you ask mountaineers why they usually answer "because they are there".

 So, get in on the extreme travel act, and log some Irish extremes while doing so.
-None of these are really for daredevils only, but a few demand a fair grade of fitness.
+None of these are really for daredevils only, but a few of these demand a fair grade of fitness.
 For anyone interested in doing this, here are Ireland's geographical extremes:

 Ireland's Extreme Points on the Mainland